 Thyroid Eye Disease

-Thyroid eye disease is an autoimmune condition where your body makes hormones and proteins that cause swelling and scarring of the muscles and tissues around the eye balls.
+Thyroid eye disease is an autoimmune condition where your body makes hormones and proteins that cause swelling and scarring of the eyeballs' muscles and tissues.

-Thyroid eye disease can result in bulging of the eyes (proptosis), retraction of the lids, double vision, decreased vision, “bags” under the eyes, puffy upper lids as well as red & sore eyes.
+Thyroid eye disease can result in bulging of the eyes (proptosis), retraction of the lids, double vision, decreased vision, "bag" under the eyes, puffy upper lids, and red and sore eyes.

 Thyroid eye disease has an ACTIVE phase and an INACTIVE phase.
-The active phase typically last from 6 months to 2 years after the onset of symptoms.
-During this stage the eyes and surrounding tissues may be actively changing.
-The eyes may progressively bulge, double vision may occur and get worse or improve and the vision may decrease in one or both eyes.
+The active phase typically lasts from six months to two years after the onset of symptoms.
+During this stage, the eyes and surrounding tissues may be actively changing.
+The eyes may progressively bulge, double vision may occur and worsen, and the vision may decrease in one or both eyes.

-It is important to get regular check-ups to test your vision and color vision during this phase.
-We usually recommend at least every 3 months.
-Also if you notice any change in your vision, you must call your ophthalmologist and make an urgent appointment.
+It is essential to get regular check-ups to test your vision and colour vision during this phase.
+We usually recommend at least every three months.
+Also, if you notice any change in your vision, you must call your ophthalmologist and make an urgent appointment.
 Sometimes swelling behind the eye can push on the optic nerve (vision nerve) and damage it.
-Vision loss may be reversible with TIMELY treatment with medication, radiation treatment, or surgery
+Vision loss may be reversible with timely treatment with medication, radiation treatment, or surgery.

-If the swelling is pushing on the optic nerve, then we can do a surgery called an orbital decompression.
-In orbital decompression, the surgeon creates fractures of the thin bones of the orbital walls, allowing the orbital contents to be displaced into the sinuses.
-This permits a significant diminution of proptosis, ie, the bulging eyes fall backward into the orbit, creating a more natural appearance.
+If the swelling is pushing on the optic nerve, we can do a surgery called an orbital decompression.
+In orbital decompression, the surgeon creates fractures of the orbital walls' thin bones, allowing the orbital contents to be displaced into the sinuses.
+This permits a significant diminution of proptosis, i.e., the bulging eyes fall backward into the orbit, creating a more natural appearance.

-There are also procedures that can be done to help with the swelling around the eyes, such as a blepharoplasty to remove excess skin and fat.
-We can also do what's called an eyelid lengthening to reduce eyelid retraction, and also a tarsorrhaphy, which diminishes the appearance of the bulging by making the eye opening smaller.
+Some procedures can help with the swelling around the eyes, such as a blepharoplasty to remove excess skin and fat.
+We can also do what's called eyelid lengthening to reduce eyelid retraction and a tarsorrhaphy, diminishing the bulging's appearance by making the eye-opening smaller.

-Sleep deprivation or low quality sleep will affect all aspects of your life.
-Mental, emotional, and physical performance, immune system and productivity start to fail when with low quality sleep.
-Depression, weight gain, and memory loss are just a few issues that could be aggravated by bad sleeping habits.
+Sleep deprivation or low-quality sleep will affect all aspects of your life.
+Mental, emotional, and physical performance, immune system, and productivity fail when with low-quality sleep.
+Depression, weight gain, and memory loss are just a few issues that bad sleeping habits could aggravate.

 Remember these tips to improve your sleep:

-● Try to get up with the sun and get out in the daylight and don't stay up late.
+Try to get up with the sun, get out in the daylight, and don't stay up late.
 Sunlight exposure during the day triggers your body to produce optimal daytime and nighttime hormones, and it regulates your biological clock.
-Getting out in the sunlight during the day, especially between 6-9 am as well as limiting artificial light exposure in the late evening can keep the biological clock running properly.
+Getting out in the sunlight during the day, especially between 6-9 am and limiting artificial light exposure in the late evening can keep the biological clock running correctly.

-● Try to do some exercise daily, but don't exercise at least 2 hours before bedtime
+Try to do some exercise daily, but don't exercise at least two hours before bedtime.

 Be careful with alcohol consumption.
-Having a little drink before bed makes more people drowsy, but with alcohol in your blood your body won't go into a deep sleep and that makes your sleep cycle even worse for the next few days and as was mentioned if you don't get some deep sleep every night your body won't recover and function normal.
+Having a little drink before bed makes more people drowsy, but with alcohol in your blood your body won't go into a deep sleep.
+This will make your sleep cycle even worse for the next few days, and as mentioned above, if you don't get some deep sleep every night, your body won't recover and function normally.

 Your body can have an inflammatory reaction to very high amounts of gluten.
 Gluten protein very closely resembles the same type of protein that you find in your thyroid tissue, so in people with a gluten allergy, thyroid disease could be more common.

-Simple carbs are the quickest source of energy such as white and brown sugar.
+Simple carbs are the quickest source of energy, such as white and brown sugar.
 Try to avoid any food or drinks with high sugar content like soda drinks.
-Processed carbs are a form of sugar and starch that doesn't exist in the nature and they are manmade such as cake, cookies, muffin, and bread.
-If the natural types of carbs has been altered in some way that is also considered as processed carbs such as any types of rice and grains that are not in the whole grain form.
+Processed carbs are a form of sugar and starch that doesn't exist in nature and are human-made, such as cake, cookies, muffins, and bread.
+If the natural types of carbs have been altered somehow, it is also considered processed carbs such as any types of rice and grains that are not in the whole grain form.

-Smoking damages your thyroid, studies have shown that smoking increase the chance of either hypo or hyperthyroidism.
+Smoking damages your thyroid.
+Studies have shown that smoking increase the chance of either hypo or hyperthyroidism.
 The most drastic effect of smoking is associated with Grave's eye disease.
-Researcher also found that smoking reduces the effect of treatment for thyroid eye disease.
+Researchers also found that smoking reduces the effectiveness of treatment for thyroid eye disease.